Do Eczema Creams Really Work?

 -Be careful when cleaning dusty rooms, as many people with eczema are especially irritated by common allergens such as dust mites, animal hair and dander, and mold.

-Stress: The Biggest Eczema Trigger
+Stress: A Big Eczema Trigger

 Anyone with an autoimmune disorder has heard these somewhat annoying words: Reduce stress.
 Easier said than done, especially when you're stressed about your skin condition alone!
 The truth is that many of the eczema relief tips above can actually help reduce stress in and of themselves.
 If you needed to monitor your insulin as a diabetic, you'd make time for it, right?
 Take your skin condition seriously and find the time for baths.
 Be willing to spend a bit extra to ditch and switch from harsh chemical additives to natural bath and body care and cleaning products.
 Lowering stress really does help some people avoid or mitigate symptom flare-ups.